FRBNY-DSGE/StateSpaceRoutines.jl/README.md

 ## Versioning
 `StateSpaceRoutines.jl` is currently compatible with Julia `v1.0` and `v1.1`.

-To use `StateSpaceRoutines.jl` with Julia version `0.7`, please check out tag `0.2.0`.
+To use `StateSpaceRoutines.jl` with Julia `v0.7`, please check out tag `0.2.0`.
 To do this, click on the drop-down menu that reads `branch: master` on the left-hand side of the page.
 Select `tags`, then `v0.2.0`.
 If you've already cloned the repo, you can simply run `git checkout v0.2.0`.

 ## Linear Estimation